beartell/mbase/docs/source/mcp/about.rst

 About
 -----

-MBASE MCP Library is an MCP Client/Server SDK implementation in C++ with near full-featured implementation with the exception of resource templates and SSE.
+MBASE MCP Library is an MCP client/server SDK written in C++ with all fundamental features implemented.

 A full MCP documentation can be found in their official documentation website: https://modelcontextprotocol.io/introduction